Camp Susque

+History

+The first camp, at a rented location, was attended by 23 boys.
 In 1949, incorporation papers were obtained in the name of Susque Boys' Club, Inc. In 1951 Camp Kline, where the first camp was held, became unavailable, so Bob Dittmar began looking for an alternative location.
-Land along Lycoming Creek in Lycoming County was available and ideal, so the advisory board met, and agreed to purchase the land for $10,000.
+Land along Lycoming Creek in Lycoming County was available and ideal, so the advisory board met and agreed to purchase the land for $10,000.
 In 1953 the purchase was finalized, and the following summer, Camp Susque moved to its current location.
 Bob Dittmar and Bob Christenson designed a logo for the camp.

 Attendance continued to grow, and the facilities continued to expand.
-As such, a girl's camp program was added, and the name changed to Camp Susque.
+A girl's camp program was added, and the name changed to Camp Susque.